 Know an unlicensed dealer when you see one

 Here are some signs that you might be dealing with an unlicensed dealer.
 Unlicensed dealers often:

-- Offer more than one vehicle for sale at the same time, either in the paper or at a makeshift car lot
+- Offer more than one vehicle for sale at the same time, either online or at a makeshift car lot

 - Show you a car titled in someone else’s name, and say they are selling for a friend or family member